loup icon

 Lemon and Salt Bath

-Squeeze a lemon into a bowl with 3 tablespoons of salt and hot water and placed the tarnished bracelet to rest in there for 5 minutes.
-Remove and rub with soft cloth.
+Squeeze a lemon into a bowl with 3 tablespoons of salt and hot water.
+Place the tarnished jewelry in the solution for 5 minutes, then remove and rub with a soft cloth.

 Results

-The tarnish was tough to remove using this solution with a regular cloth - It hurt my fingers rubbing.
-After the experiment with the regular cloth I took a white silver cleaning cloth, which really helped in lifting the tarnish.
-This would only be efficient if you have a silver cleaning cloth, it is too much effort with a regular cloth and does not bring perfect results.
+The tarnish was tough to remove with a regular cloth — it required significant rubbing.
+After switching to a dedicated silver cleaning cloth, the results improved considerably.
+This method is only efficient if you have a silver polishing cloth; with a regular cloth, it requires too much effort and doesn't deliver perfect results.

 5/10